callmeyaz/react-form-runner/README.md

 We can use any data validation library with react-form-runner, whether it's [Yup](https://github.com/jquense/yup), [Zod](https://github.com/colinhacks/zod), [Joi](https://github.com/hapijs/joi) or any other validation library.

+A test react application is available [here to download](https://github.com/callmeyaz/react-form-runner-app)

 ### How to Use?

 Consider the HTML below: